 On Aug.
 5, IBJ will recognize 20 central Indiana people in their 20s who are up-and-coming leaders in business, the arts and culture, philanthropy and community service.
 We are looking for young adults who are not just doing a good job but those who are exceling beyond what would be expected at the person’s age.
 We’re seeking influencers and people who show tremendous potential to be impactful in central Indiana.
 Nominees must be younger than 30 as of the Aug.
 5, 2022, publication date.

-The CTO Awards will honor Chief Technology Officers or more broadly, those in the top information technology positions within their organizations (CIO, VP, Director, etc.).
+The Tech Exec of the Year Awards will honor Chief Technology Officers or more broadly, those in the top information technology positions within their organizations (CIO, VP, Director, etc.).
 These valued individuals play vital roles in making Indianapolis-area businesses, institutions and not-for-profit groups successful.
 Together with their CEOs, their decisions impact all aspects of the business including their company’s growth, profitability, functionality and competitiveness in the marketplace.

 Previous top honorees of Health Care Heroes awards are not eligible for nomination, but previous honorees may be re-nominated.

 Indiana 250: IBJ Media—and its brands Indianapolis Business Journal, Inside INdiana Business and Indiana Lawyer—are searching for the most influential executives across the state in different economic sectors to name to our inaugural Indiana 250 list.
 Nominations will be considered in 10 categories and no more than three people from a single organization will be included.
 Current elected officials are not eligible.